 - Biting

-For instance, domestic cats and lynx will use head rubs and body-to-body contact as a form of bonding between related or familiar individuals.
+For instance, both domestic cats and lynx will use head rubs and body-to-body contact as a form of bonding between related or familiar individuals.

-Tactile Behaviors For Bonding
+Tactile Behaviors As Bonding

 Animals communicate many emotions visually.
 Find out more here

-Tactile Communication For Greetings
+Tactile Communication As Greetings

-Tactile Communication For Dominance
+Tactile Communication As Dominance

-Dolphins also use tactile communication to show dominance.
+Dolphins often use tactile communication to show dominance.
 An irritated or threatened dolphin will teeth rake another dolphin.
 This is often seen in adult males when establishing breeding rights or in adult females keeping order within the pod.

-During walrus breeding season, males will use their bodies to gain dominance over weaker males.
+During walrus breeding season, large males will use their bodies to gain dominance over weaker males.
 Interactions typically start with head butts or flipper slaps but usually escalate into bites.
 It is common to see many walruses with open wounds during the breeding months as males fight for access to receptive females.

-These wounds are generally superficial, but females will not mate with a male who loses a fight or backs down from a dominance display.
+The wounds are generally superficial, but females will not mate with a male who loses a fight or backs down from a dominance display.

 Boxing matches can also involve kicks to the face or chest using the hind legs.
-Both rabbits and hares can produce a strong kick, which often results at the end of a boxing match, and the male receiving the kick will usually back down to avoid being injured.
+Both rabbits and hares can produce a strong kick, which often results in the end of a boxing match, and the male receiving the kick will usually back down to avoid being injured.

 In many fish species, males will circle one another and then use a flurry of quick and repetitive body slams to warn off other males.
 In aquarium fish, this is common when fish are kept in small groups or with a disproportionate number of males and females.